PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: MARL for CI in Communications

-In MARL, three cooperation modes have been proposed to incentivize agents' cooperation by sharing information, negotiating, and learning cooperatively, depicted in Fig.~\ref{fig:arch}.
-Firstly, the \emph{centralized mode} relies on a central node to coordinate the training and even the execution of agents, such as MADDPG \cite{lowe2017multi}.
-The central node should belong to a trusted authority to make and enforce decisions on behalf of a swarm of agents; otherwise, agents will not trust the central node, such that the agent cooperation will be obstructed.
-Therefore, the centralized mode suffers from a single point of failure and privacy issues (i.e., sharing data with a central node).
+In MARL, three cooperation modes promote agent collaboration through information sharing and cooperative learning, as shown in Fig.~\ref{fig:arch}.
+Firstly, the \emph{centralized mode}, exemplified by MADDPG \cite{lowe2017multi} and FACMAC \cite{peng2021facmac}, relies on a central node for coordination.
+This mode, while effective, hinges on a trusted central authority, posing potential single-point failure and privacy risks due to data sharing.
 Secondly, in the \emph{decentralized mode}, agents are independent learners and workers with no explicit information exchanged with each other, such as DDPG \cite{lillicrap2015continuous}.
-Strictly speaking, this mode is non-collaborative, and its non-stationary characteristics in partial observation environments may lead to non-convergence of the learning \cite{lowe2017multi}.
+Strictly speaking, this mode is non-collaborative and its partial observation environments may lead to non-convergence of the learning \cite{lowe2017multi}.
 Lastly, the \emph{networked mode} is a decentralized model with networked agents, in which agents are connected via a communication network so that their local information can be spread across the network, such as FedQ \cite{zhuo2019federated}.
-However, this mode scales poorly with an increasing number of agents because its communication overheads increase dramatically.
-In addition, information sharing among agents poses privacy issues.
+However, this mode scales poorly as the number of agents increases, because its communication overheads increase dramatically.
+Besides, information sharing among agents poses privacy issues.
+Hybrid models have also emerged in recent years, for example, decentralized execution by agents (i.e., make local actions based on local observations) with centralized training using the central node, such as MADDPG \cite{lowe2017multi} and FACMAC \cite{peng2021facmac}.{}